AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     end Variant_Record;

 The fields that are in a :ada:`when` branch will be only available when the value of the discriminant is covered by the branch.
-In the example above, it means that you will only be able to access the fields :ada:`Left` and :ada:`Right` when the :ada:`Kind` is :ada:`Bin_Op_Plus` or :ada:`Bin_Op_Minus`.
+In the example above, you will only be able to access the fields :ada:`Left` and :ada:`Right` when the :ada:`Kind` is :ada:`Bin_Op_Plus` or :ada:`Bin_Op_Minus`.

 If you try to access a field that is not valid for your record, a